Explore Learning’s staff share their passions

 December 17, 2020

 Explore Learning is brought to life by passionate people.
-Not only are our people full of life and soul, they’re also dedicated to supporting children to follow their passions, whatever they may be.
+Not only are our people full of life and soul, but they’re also dedicated to supporting children to follow their passions, whatever they may be.

 It’s no secret that Explore’s people are certainly an inspirational bunch.
 That’s why we wanted to ask our staff to share their passions with you!

 All of our staff share their passions of inspiring and motivating children to achieve their best, but more than that, Explore wholeheartedly believes that every child is capable of incredible things.
 Both now and when they grow up.
 We’re all on the brink of greatness.